 the quality of one of them.
 (I now buy my personal cayenne powder from them and only them.)

-up a site without doing any keyword or niche research but that is exactly what I did.
+without doing any keyword or niche research but that is exactly what I did.

 That notwithstanding, this site has become successful in terms of daily traffic.
 Believe me, I'm